M80 Ring Road: 2009–2023 upgrades

-Initial upgrading and widening works of the Western and Metropolitan Ring Roads was carried out between 2009 and 2014, funded by the Federal Government Auslink 2 program.
+Initial upgrading and widening works of the Western and Metropolitan Ring Roads was carried out between 2009 and 2014, funded by the Federal Government AusLink 2 program.
+VicRoads had originally produced an official "M80 Upgrade Website" with links to a newly created site showing video simulations, maps and scheduled traffic disruptions on the freeway, for already- or nearly-completed sections.
+The website was revamped when Major Road Projects Victoria, established in 2019, took over management of the project.

-The entire length of the Freeway is being upgraded, within individual sections over a number of years.
+The entire length of the freeway is being upgraded, within individual sections over a number of years.
 Initial work started in 2009 and work on some sections were completed in 2014.
 Along with the $2.25 billion upgrade, is a new 'Freeway Management System' that includes Ramp Signals (Traffic Lights located within on-ramps), overhead lane signs (electronic variable speed limits and lane symbols) & overhead electronic message boards; along with various new CCTV cameras and 'intelligent' sensors underground (to detect freeway congestion for signals).
 The entire upgrade is being jointly funded by the State and Federal governments, being fully controlled. managed and operated by VicRoads.
 This is the most major and expensive road upgrade in Victoria, since the M1 (Monash Freeway / Citylink) upgrade was completed in 2007/2008.

 In late 2009, construction began on the upgrade and widening of 38 km of the M80 from Princes Freeway at Laverton North to the Greensborough Highway at Greensborough.
 The first stage involved widening the 9.7 km stretch from Calder Freeway to Sydney Road from 6 to 8 lanes, and was completed in May 2013.
 Construction on the Western Highway to Sunshine Avenue section was completed in August 2013.
 Construction on the Edgars Road to Plenty Road section was completed in April 2014.
+Upgrades of the Princes Freeway to Western Freeway section were expected to commence from 2015 onwards as part of the western section of the East West Link, however the project was cancelled with a change of government at the 2014 state election.

 In mid 2015 to early 2016, the state and federal governments had announced A$300 million in funding to upgrade the remaining sections along the ring road, previously allocated to the cancelled East West Link road project.
 Construction on the Sunshine Avenue to Calder Freeway section was completed in September 2018.
 The upgrade of the Sydney Road to Edgars Road section started construction in 2020 and was completed in May 2022.

+Remaining upgrades

-The upgrade of the Plenty Road to Greensborough Highway section will be covered as part of the North East Link project, and the Princes Freeway to Western Freeway section is the last remaining section to be upgraded.
+The upgrade of the Plenty Road to Greensborough Highway section will be included as part of the North East Link project, which commenced construction in 2024 and will be completed in 2028.

-VicRoads had originally produced an official "M80 Upgrade Website" with links to a newly created site showing video simulations, maps and scheduled traffic disruptions on the freeway, for already- or nearly-completed sections.
-The website was revamped when Major Road Projects Victoria, established in 2019, took over management of the project.

-Missing section
+The Princes Freeway to Western Highway section is the last remaining section to be upgraded, however no funding has been allocated for planning or construction.
+However, minor upgrades to the Princes Freeway interchange are underway as part of the West Gate Tunnel project, having commenced construction in 2019 and a delayed completion in 2025.